Updated March 23, 2023

 The TMLT risk management department frequently receives calls from physicians who are seeking advice about how to handle difficult patients.
 Often, these physicians are "at the end of their rope."

 They describe patients who are rude or disruptive; who fail to keep appointments; who refuse to adhere to practice policies; or who simply will not follow the treatment plan.
 These patients can leave physicians with no other viable alternative than to terminate the physician-patient relationship.

 While both the physician and patient have the right to terminate the relationship, the requirements for ending the relationship are more complicated for physicians.
 Physicians need to follow a process of proper documentation and adequate notice to avoid allegations of patient abandonment.

 According to Texas Medical Jurisprudence, a patient may have a cause of action for abandonment when "without reasonable notice to the patient, a physician unilaterally discontinues treatment at a time when continued medical treatment is necessary."
-(1)

 "A physician's obligation of continuing medical attention can be terminated only by: (a) cessation of the medical necessity which gave rise to the physician-patient relationship; (b) discharge of the physician by the patient, or when a patient voluntarily chooses not to return to his physician; or (c) withdrawal from the case by the physician after giving the patient reasonable notice, so as to enable the patient to secure other medical attention."
 (1)

 A common question received in the risk management department involves when an on-call specialist can dismiss a patient.
-"For example, the orthopedic surgeon who is on-call in the ED and sees a patient with a broken leg must care for the patient through that acute episode.
+For example, the orthopedic surgeon who is on-call in the ED and sees a patient with a broken leg must care for the patient through that acute episode.
 In general, the physician must see the patient for follow up until he or she is stabilized from that event.

 In this example, the orthopedic surgeon is only obligated to treat the patient for the broken leg and generally would not have to treat the patient for any unrelated condition.
 Physicians are encouraged to review the terms of their on-call contracts with the hospital to determine specific responsibilities for follow up.